quince-science/QuinCe/Documentation/Design/ExportScripts/ExportScripts.md

 -------------- ----------------------------------------------------------------
 `id`           The dataset ID

-`formats`      The export formats required as a comma-separated list

 `includeRaw`   Indicates whether the raw data files are required
 -------------------------------------------------------------------------------

-This call will get everything required to export a dataset and export it to an external repository, including all files and metadata information.
+This call will get everything required to export a dataset and publish it to an external repository, including all files and metadata information.
 The result will be a ZIP archive containing all requested data files plus a JSON file containing metadata information.
 The dataset is selected using its ID, as returned by the [`exportList`](#export_list) call.
 QuinCe will be able to export datasets in a variety of formats, since different repositories may require different formats.
-The `formats` parameter will contain a list of the required formats.
 Setting `includeRaw` to `true` will include the raw data files used to create the dataset in the output.

 The ZIP archive will be named as the dataset name with a `.zip` extension, and will be structured as follows: